Virtual care when and where it’s needed most

 UCHealth plans to expand its Virtual Visits offerings, including the use of Apple devices paired with Jamf.
 Over the next 18-24 months, UCHealth is building a third inpatient tower at University of Colorado Hospital that will house hundreds of additional beds.

 UCHealth’s mission to promote individual and community health while leaving no question unanswered remains unchanged even in these uncertain times.

 “Let’s focus on you.
 Let’s focus on your health.
 Let’s see how we can optimize you and your health and let us be a part of it,” said Markley.
 “Virtual visits allows us to be there with you.”

-See how your organization can simpify inpatient telehealth and other Apple healthcare initiatves with Jamf.
+See how your organization can simplify inpatient telehealth and other Apple healthcare initiatives with Jamf.
 Learn more about Virtual Visits here.